-Average Weather in New York City New York, United States
+Climate and Average Weather Year Round in New York City New York, United States

-In New York City, the summers are warm and humid, the winters are chilly and windy, and it is wet and partly cloudy year round.
+In New York City, the summers are warm, humid, and wet; the winters are very cold, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 28°F to 85°F and is rarely below 14°F or above 92°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in New York City

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In New York City, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

 The clearer part of the year in New York City begins around June 26 and lasts for 4.6 months, ending around November 12.

 The clearest month of the year in New York City is September, during which on average the sky is clear, mostly clear, or partly cloudy 63% of the time.